Dead Pixel Test: How to Check Your Monitor for Defective Pixels

 - Stuck Pixel Test — Identify stuck sub-pixels

-- Black Screen Test — Check for backlight bleed and IPS glow
+- Black Screen Test — Check for backlight bleed and IPS glow (and read how much backlight bleed is normal to decide if you should RMA)

 - White Screen Test — Test uniformity and clean your screen